 Pomegranate Arts & Crafts Festival

-Like most rural events, this celebration had humble beginnings; originally organized to mark the local Moapa Valley pomegranate harvest and to raise funds for local arts activities.
-Though pomegranates are not native to the area, the Moapa Valley has long been regarded for its fertile ground.
-Once home to ancient Pueblo cultures that mined salt for trade, built multi-storied villages and constructed irrigation channels to farm the region, the Moapa Valley still nurtures small fields of traditional crops such as beans, corn and squash.
-Mormon farmers of the early 20th Century discovered that fruits such as figs, apricots, grapes and pomegranates thrived in the desert climate, too.
+Though pomegranates are not native to the southeastern Nevada region, the Moapa Valley has long been revered for its fertile ground.
+Once home to Ancestral Puebloan cultures that built multi-story villages and constructed irrigation channels to farm the region, the Moapa Valley still nurtures small fields of traditional crops such as beans, corn and squash.
+Mormon settlers of the early 20th Century discovered that fruits such as figs, apricots, grapes and pomegranates thrived in the desert climate, and the rest is history.